laro/Cilia/README.md

 > Today, I'd look for a much simpler syntax—and probably clash with people's confusion between the familiar and the simple.

 I don't know what exact syntax Bjarne Stroustrup would prefer today, but indeed Cpp2 and Carbon do not feel familiar to me.
-I like many aspects especially of Cpp2, but _not_ its `name: Type` syntax.
+I like many aspects especially of Cpp2, but not its `name: Type` syntax.
+Cilia is a bit more conservative here.
-IMHO it is not necessary to go from the "most vexing parse" right to the "most easy parse" (despite also Rust, Kotlin, and Swift all are having a similar syntax).

 > [!NOTE]
 > - I may not be very familiar with Cpp2 or Carbon, or not up to date.